Fan Ho: Film career

 Ho was a Hong Kong film director and actor.

 He joined Shaw Brothers in 1961 to develop his career in cinema.
 He started as a continuity assistant in the movie The Swallow (1961) and moved on to act in several movies for Shaw.
 Ho played the Monk, Tripitaka, in the lavish Shaw Brothers adaption of Journey to the West four-picture cycle of films.
 Ho became disillusioned with Shaw's revenue-driven formula, and sought creative relief in photography and in other studios.

 During the early 1960s he also produced a series of independent short films, the first of which, Big City Little Man (大都市 小人物; 1963, 30 min), won the "Honor Award Certificate" from the Japan International Film Festival in 1964.

 Ho left Shaw Brothers in 1969 to develop his career as a director, making over 20 films with various studios in Hong Kong and Taiwan.
 He has had three films in the "Official Selection" of the International Film Festivals of Cannes, Berlin and San Francisco; and five of his films have been selected in the "Permanent Collection" of the National Film Archives of Taiwan and Hong Kong.
 As well as his independent film work he worked in erotic cinema (Category III films), with such films as Adventure in Denmark (1973), The Girl with the Long Hair (1975) and Temptation Summary (1990).

 According to Mark Pinsukanjana, director of Modernbook Gallery in San Francisco, CA, his debut feature, Lost (1969), was Ho's favourite.
 As Pinsukanjana says:

 In Lost, one will see the chaotic life of one man in Hong Kong.
 The film follows him and finds the beauty that surrounds him; he is lost because he never saw it.
 I think that one can say that this is similar to Fan Ho's photographs in the sense that Hong Kong is crowded, busy and chaotic to many, but for Fan Ho, he was able to convert [what he found] and find beauty."

-He also served on the jury of the Golden Horse Film Festival and Awards Festival and Hong Kong Film Award.
+He also served on the jury of the Golden Horse Film Festival and Awards festival and Hong Kong Film Awards.